Designing an AI Interface Accessible for Students With Little Digital Literacy

 BACKGROUND

-This is a edtech startup I'm working on as a founding product designer.
+This is a edtech startup I worked on as a founding product designer.

 Fall 2024 - Present